dopaminedtox/dopaminedtox/templates/_plan.md

 Set up your goals for upcoming week, it might be

 - ⬜️ Read book you wanted to
-- ⬜️ Plan your gym trainings for next month, have 2 real ones
+- ⬜️ Plan your gym trainings for next month, have 2 real ones this week
 - ⬜️ Plan CCNP certification (with all the dates and resourses)
 - ⬜️ Visit dentist, get the treatment plan (dates, money)
 - ✅ Learn and get first touch on something completely new, like Azure SQL databases